sapegin/blog.sapegin.me/source/en/all/react-redux-spa.md

   - education
 ---

+**October 2017: added more links and possible alternatives.**

-Here is a list of the best articles, books and talks about the libraries and tools we use at the [Here](https://here.com/en) product tools team.
+Here is a list of the best articles, books and talks about the libraries and tools we use at the [Here](https://www.here.com/en) product tools team.

 You can start from [a very good introduction](http://reactkungfu.com/2015/07/the-hitchhikers-guide-to-modern-javascript-tooling/) to modern frontend tooling.